morningred88/AWS/EC2_high_availability_and_scalability.md

 **CLB**

+* CLB works at Network both layer 4 (TCP, secure TCP) and 7 (HTTP and HTTPS)
+* HTTP headers for source IP, port and protocol

 * can **only forward traffic to EC2 instances**
 * There is **no network mapping** for CLB
 * **Health checks** are set at CLB level